Connecting Revizto to Power BI Follow

 - From the File menu in the upper-left corner of the report, go to Options and Settings.

-- In the Change Requires Restart dialog box, select OK, then close the Power BI desktop application.
+- In the Change Requires Restart dialog box, click OK, then close the Power BI desktop application.

-- Download the <location>.mez.zip file that corresponds to your project's region from the files attached under Download connector files.
-A table shows which file is used for each host region.
+- Download the <location>.mez file that corresponds to your project's region from the files attached under Connector files.
+A table shows which file is used for each server region.

 - Reopen the Power BI desktop application.